corpix/parse/README.md

 }
 ```

-Save this code into some file, `main.go` for example and run:
+Save this code into some file, `main.go` for example.

+Run it:

 ``` shell
 go run main.go